• Project

 • Research organization :

-IA Association (Innovation – Alzheimer – Autism – Affect – Autonomy), Claude Pompidou Institute, Nice
+IA Association (Innovation – Alzheimer – Autism – Affect – Autonomy), Institut Claude Pompidou, Nice

 • Team :

-Julie Brousse and Laure Chantepy, IA Association (Innovation – Alzheimer – Autism – Affect – Autonomy)
+Julie Brousse and Laure Chantepy, AI Association (Innovation – Alzheimer – Autism – Affect – Autonomy)

-The CAB (Cognitive – Adaptation – Behaviour) research project aims to evaluate the influence of board games and their adaptation on social relationships between patients with Alzheimer’s disease and their caregivers or family members.
-According to INSERM, Alzheimer’s disease and related conditions affect over 900,000 people in France and impact the daily lives of many families.
+The CAB (Cognitive – Adaptation – Behavior) research project aims to evaluate the influence of board games and their adaptation on social relations between patients with Alzheimer’s disease and their caregivers or family members.
+According to the French National Institute of Health and Medical Research, Alzheimer’s disease and related conditions affect over 900,000 people in France and impact the daily lives of many families.
 The loss of independence and behavioral changes in a patient directly affect the organization of the family circle, disrupting each individual’s role and place.
-The research team hypothesized that playing an adapted game could positively influence the quality of life for both patients and their surroundings.
+The research team hypothesized that playing an adapted game could positively influence the quality of life for both patients and their family members.

-Cognitive – Adaptation – Behavior: Playing with Patients Suffering from Alzheimer’s Disease
+Cognitive – Adaptation – Behavior, playing with patients with Alzheimer’s disease

 Methodology

-• Usability testing to adapt the graphics and rules of popular board games (Dobble and Timeline) for patients with Alzheimer’s-related disorders.
+• Usability testing to adapt the graphics and rules of popular board games (Dobble/Spot it and Timeline) for patients with Alzheimer’s-related disorders

-• A clinical study with patients suffering from Alzheimer’s disease to evaluate the impact of the adapted board game on their daily lives.
+• A clinical study involving patients with Alzheimer’s disease to evaluate the impact of the adapted board game on their daily lives

-This research project suggests that board games are an enjoyable activity to share with family.
-They can be a valuable tool for promoting the quality of life among seniors.
+This research project suggests that board games are an enjoyable activity to share with family members.
+They can be a valuable tool for improving the quality of life among seniors.
 While they do not serve as a treatment for Alzheimer’s-related disorders, they offer cognitive and behavioral stimulation when played regularly and with the assistance of a caregiver.